TorstenR/StreamCapture/README.md

 Note: please don't attempt to use unless you're fairly technically minded.
 To state the obvious, if anyone wants to contribute, that'd be great!

 ### Updates:
+- Sept 29th, 2021: Added support for modern auth on SMTP send.
+This is still a stop-gap measure since smtp will likely be turned off at some point
 - Nov 9th, 2020: Move partial "chunks" of the video to a temp dir in case concat doesn't work
 - Apr 18th,2020: Upgraded to .NET 3.1
 - Nov 22nd,2017: 2.0 has a bug, so reverted to 1.1.
 The Mux cmd line is now optional.
 Also, took a couple of PR's to clean things up. (see commit history)